Click a topic, or press the enter key on a topic, to reveal its answer.

 How do I file for a permit to add solar electric panels on my home?

-Owners must hire Registered Design Professional who is registered with the Department to submit plans and an application for approval.
+Owners must hire a Registered Design Professional who is registered with the Department to submit plans and an application for approval.
 The contractor engaged for installation must obtain the work permits.

 What licenses or registrations are required for solar installers?